github/docs/content/github/setting-up-and-managing-organizations-and-teams/can-i-create-accounts-for-people-in-my-organization.md

 redirect_from:
   - /articles/can-i-create-accounts-for-those-in-my-organization/
   - /articles/can-i-create-accounts-for-people-in-my-organization
-intro: 'While you can add users to an organization you''ve created, you can''t create personal user accounts on behalf of another person.'
+intro: 'While you can add users to an organization you\'ve created, you can\'t create personal user accounts on behalf of another person.'
 versions:
   free-pro-team: '*'
 ---